junleyan/junleyan.github.io/essays/pattern.md

 Using MVC for that project taught me more than just how to build applications.
 It showed me how a design pattern could bring structure to my work.
 Suddenly, the code I wrote wasn’t just functional, it was predictable and actually maintainable.
 Want to change how data is fetched?
 Update the Model.
 Need a new way for users to interact?
 Modify the Controller.
 Ready for a UI facelift?
 Revamp the View.
 Each piece had their own responsibility, and changes in one didn’t send ripples of chaos through the others.

 The real "aha" moment came when I revisited one of my older, "free-spirited" projects.
 Compared to my MVC-based application, the old project was like a Jenga tower with pieces missing.
 Trying to fix a bug or add a feature felt like a game of "guess which function breaks next."
 The contrast was undeniable, and it made me realize just how much design patterns like MVC could elevate the scalability of a project.

+# The Bigger Picture

+When people ask, "What are design patterns?", I like to think of them as time-tested blueprints for solving recurring problems in software development.
+They’re not about reinventing the wheel but about using established practices to make your code cleaner and more reliable, which is something I think that both you and other developers will greatly appreciate.